Introduction: Network security threats

 Phishing tactics and prevention

-Phishing attacks are a leading cybersecurity threat, targeting individuals via deceptive emails or messages to steal sensitive information.
+Phishing attacks are a leading cybersecurity threat that targets individuals via deceptive emails or messages to steal sensitive information.
 Common phishing tactics include email spoofing, fake login pages, and messages claiming to be from trusted institutions, such as banks.
 These attacks often aim to capture passwords, financial data, or personal identification.

 Ransomware trends and impact

 The impact of ransomware can be devastating, halting business operations and causing financial losses and reputational damage.
-Industries like healthcare, education, and finance are prime targets due to the sensitive nature of their data.
-Staying protected requires more than just regular backups, endpoint monitoring.
+Due to the sensitive nature of their data, industries like health care, education, and finance are prime targets.
+Staying protected requires more than regular backups and endpoint monitoring.
 Advanced detection tools can help organizations see what is going on in their network environment by continuously monitoring activity.

 Learn more from Darktrace's insights on ransomware epidemics and novel tactics.